migsladisla/abcis-spring-boot-app/README.md

 ## Project Setup

-The gateway service runs on port 6999
+The gateway service runs on port `6999`.

-The customer service runs on port 7000
+The customer service runs on port `7000`.

-Note: please make sure that `abcis` database (MySQL8) exists before running the app.
+Note: Please make sure that `abcis` database (MySQL8) exists before running the app.

+The SQL script to create schema and tables is located in the root project folder.

 ## Sample API Request